dabit3/full-stack-serverless-code/appsync-in-depth/README.md

-# Chapter 8 - Building offline apps with Amplify Datastore
+# Chapter 8 - AWS AppSync in Depth

 To run this app: